isomerpages/enterprisesg-cpso/pages/Safety Tips on Cribs, Cots and Cradles.md

 *Before purchase:*
 * Check the stability of the baby cot in the shop before purchase and make sure it is stable.
 For example, apply a little pressure on the cot and assess if it is sturdy.
-*	When buying a cot, opt for one with a wide, sturdy and stable base and ensure that there are no loose parts.Always check for the stability of the cot before purchase or after you have put it together at home.
+*	When buying a cot, opt for one with a wide, sturdy and stable base and ensure that there are no loose parts.
+Always check for the stability of the cot before purchase or after you have put it together at home.
 If it wobbles or rattles, it may have been put together improperly.
 *	Ensure that there are no spaces between the sides of mattress and cot walls.
 This is to prevent baby from being trapped between the mattress andcot.
 *	Proper assembly of the cot is of utmost importance.
 Follow the manufacturer’s instructions carefully and make sure all the parts are put together correctly.
 If in doubt, consult the supplier.
 *	Adhere to the product information on the maximum size and weight of babies suitable for the product to be used safely.